vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 ## Testing

-Every plugin requires a test which the compiler enforces.
+Every plugin requires a test that the compiler enforces.
 Plugin tests are a nested binary under the plugin which should implement the test framework.

 Plugin tests can be run by installing the admin test plugin, which provides the ability to run tests for any of the currently installed plugins.
 It will fetch the test binaries for each plugin from its respective repo.